PM (BBC Radio 4)

 PM, sometimes referred to as the PM programme to avoid ambiguity, is BBC Radio 4's long-running early evening news and current affairs programme.
 It is currently presented by Evan Davis and produced by BBC News.

+Launched in 1970, PM is known for its serious news content and occasional satirical commentary.
+Evan Davis has served as the lead presenter since 2018.
+The show also spun off a programme called iPM, which allowed listeners to engage in discussions and influence content through a blog.
+PM has won awards at the Sony Radio Academy Awards, and its production team also work on other Radio 4 programmes.

 Broadcast times

 PM is broadcast from 5pm to 6pm from Monday to Friday and from 5pm to 5:30pm on Saturdays.
 On weekdays it is followed by another news programme, the Six O'Clock News.
-The final five minutes of the weekday edition are only broadcast on FM as long wave breaks away from the programme at 5.54pm to broadcast the teatime shipping forecast.
+Until 2024, the final five minutes of the weekday edition was only broadcast on the FM version of Radio 4, as the LW version broke away from the programme at 5.54pm to broadcast the teatime shipping forecast.

 History

 PM launched on 6 April 1970, with its first presenters, William Hardcastle and Derek Cooper, promising a programme that "sums up the day, and your evening starts here".
-Radio 4’s 10pm news programme The World Tonight was launched on the same day.
+Radio 4's 10pm news programme The World Tonight was launched on the same day.

 PM made history for being the first radio news programme to feature its own theme tune.
 Three have been used, with the last ending in 1997 in the aftermath of the death of Princess Diana.
 The first PM theme tune was by John Baker and the BBC Radiophonic Workshop.
-The second was produced by Dudley Simpson, with the final one, used between 1993 and 1997, by George Fenton.
+The second theme was written by Paddy Kingsland of the BBC Radiophonic Workshop and was used from 1978, with the final one, used between 1988 and 1997, by George Fenton.

-Notable presenters after William Hardcastle included Steve Race, Brian Widlake, Robert Williams, Chris Lowe, Joan Bakewell, Susannah Simons, Rachael Heyhoe Flint and Valerie Singleton (a former Blue Peter presenter — in pre-interview chats, junior ministers "inevitably" claimed that they still had their Blue Peter badge).
+Notable presenters after William Hardcastle included Steve Race, Brian Widlake, Robert Williams, Chris Lowe, Roger Cook, Joan Bakewell, Susannah Simons, Rachael Heyhoe Flint and Valerie Singleton (a former Blue Peter presenter – in pre-interview chats, junior ministers "inevitably" claimed that they still had their Blue Peter badge).

 During the late 1970s and early 1980s, the programme's main presenter was Gordon Clough, who would typically prepare for the programme by completing the Times, Guardian and FT crosswords.

 Valerie Singleton and Hugh Sykes co-presented the show during the 1980s but had a difficult relationship.
 Singleton made a one-off return to PM on 29 February 2016 to co-present a special 'Leap Day' programme, alongside Eddie Mair, and proposed marriage to him at the end of the programme.

 On 12 April 1998, a Saturday edition of the programme was launched.

 Presenters

+Other past regular presenters of the programme include: Carolyn Quinn, Clare English, Nigel Wrench and Dan Damon.